eclipse/openvsx/README.md

 ### OAuth Setup

 If you would like to test authorization through GitHub, you need to [create an OAuth app](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) with a callback URL pointing to the exposed port 8080 of your Gitpod workspace.
-You can get it by printing a predefined variable in the Gitpod terminal:
+You can get it by printing a predefined variable in the "Server" terminal in Gitpod:

 ```
 echo $GITHUB_CALLBACK_URL